 Waste that contains or is contaminated with radioactive material is required to be disposed of as radioactive waste.

 NOTE: Disposal of all hazardous and mixed waste must be coordinated through the VA Safety Office (ext.
 6805) and is NOT picked by EHS.

-For more information, refer to EHS's guidelines and procedures manual concerning hazardous chemical, biohazard and radioactive waste.
+For more information, refer to the specific EHS's Waste guideline.